CMSDAS@IIT Hyderabad 2025: Jets and MET Short Exercise

 json-pog and correctionlib

-Currently CMS and the jetMET POG is supporting the use of the so-called json-pog with the correctionlib python package, in a way to make the implementation of corrections more uniform.
+Currently CMS and the JME POG are supporting the use of the so-called json-pog with the correctionlib python package, in a way to make the implementation of corrections more uniform.

-Specifically JECs were delivered in the past in a zip file containing txt files where the users could find the corrections.
-The json-pog makes this process more generic between CMS POGs, and the correctionlib makes the implementation of this corrections also more generic.
+Specifically, JECs were delivered in the past in a zip file containing txt files where the users could find the corrections.
+The json-pog makes this process more generic between CMS POGs, and correctionlib makes the implementation of this corrections also more generic.

 More about json-pog in this link and correctionlib in this link.